Johnny Morrison (baseball)

-John Dewey "Jughandle Johnny" Morrison (October 22, 1895 – March 20, 1966) was a professional baseball player.
+John Dewey Morrison (October 22, 1895 – March 20, 1966), nicknamed "Jughandle Johnny", was an American professional baseball player.
 He was a right-handed pitcher over parts of ten seasons (1920–1927, 1929–1930) with the Pittsburgh Pirates and Brooklyn Robins.
 For his career, he compiled a 103–80 record in 297 appearances, with a 3.65 earned run average and 546 strikeouts.
 May was a member of the 1925 World Series champion Pirates, pitching three times during their seven-game defeat of the Washington Senators.
 In World Series play, he recorded no decisions in 3 appearances, with a 2.89 earned run average and 7 strikeouts.

 Morrison was born in Pellville, Kentucky, and later died in Louisville, Kentucky, at the age of 70, and was buried at Rosehill Elmwood Cemetery.
 His son, Dwane Morrison, was a college basketball coach, most notably at Georgia Tech.